chitwanchauhan/Speech-Emotion-Recognition/README.md

 ## 📁 Dataset

-We use the [RAVDESS dataset](https://zenodo.org/record/1188976), which contains 24 professional actors (12 male, 12 female) vocalizing two lexically-matched statements in a neutral North American accent.
+We use the [TESS dataset]([https://zenodo.org/record/1188976](https://www.kaggle.com/datasets/manikantagade/tess-dataset)), which contains 24 professional actors (12 male, 12 female) vocalizing two lexically-matched statements in a neutral North American accent.

 Download and extract it into the `audio_files/` directory.